ciakovx/rorcid.workshop/orcidWalkthrough.md

 # `rorcid`

-`rorcid` is a package developed by [Scott Chamberlain](https://scottchamberlain.info/), co-founder of [rOpenSci](http://ropensci.org/), to serve as an interface to the ORCID API.
+`rorcid` is a package developed by [Scott Chamberlain](https://scottchamberlain.info/), co-founder of [rOpenSci](https://ropensci.org/), to serve as an interface to the ORCID API.
 You can find more information about the API [on the ORCID site](http://members.orcid.org/api/about-public-api).

 Credit to Paul Oldham at https://www.pauloldham.net/introduction-to-orcid-with-rorcid/ for inspiring some of the structure and ideas throughout this document.
 I highly recommend reading it.

 ## Setting up rorcid

 If you haven't done so already, create an ORCID account at https://orcid.org/signin.
 If you have an ORCID but can't remember it, search for your name at https://orcid.org.
 If you try to sign in with an email address already associated with an ORCID, you'll be prompted to sign into the existing record.
 If you try to register with a different address, when you enter your name you'll be asked to review existing records with that name and verify that none of them belong to you--[see more on duplicate ORCID records](https://support.orcid.org/hc/en-us/articles/360006972593-How-do-you-check-for-duplicate-ORCID-records-).
+Make sure you have verified your email address.

-First install and load the `rorcid` package in R. Also install `usethis` in order to set the API key, as well as `tidyverse`, which is a package that contains many packages we'll use throughout.
+Next, install and load the `rorcid` package in R. Also install `usethis` in order to set the API key, as well as `tidyverse`, which is a package that contains many packages we'll use throughout.

 ```{r install, eval=FALSE}